-The National Eligibility cum Entrance Test (NEET) is conducted by the Central Board of Secondary Education (CBSE) for admission to MBBS or BDS courses in India.
-This year, NEET (UG) is all set to take place on May 6, 2018.
+The National Eligibility cum Entrance Test (NEET) will be conducted by the National Testing Agency (NTA) for admission to MBBS or BDS courses in India.
+This year, NEET (UG) is all set to take place on May 5, 2019.
 Being one of the toughest examinations in India, students should do their best in all the three subjects, namely, biology, physics and chemistry to earn a seat in a medical college.

 Biology in NEET is a favourite section to many aspirants because the questions are not too tricky; however, the difficulty level has increased in the recent years.
 This subject never disappoints the students who have prepared well.
 Here are some of the preparation tips for the biology section in NEET.